-It is fast approaching four decades since Kathleen McCormack, the former wife of the real estate heir Robert Durst went missing, yet the mystery behind her disappearance is yet to be solved.
-The medical student was last seen on the 31st of January 1982 when her husband put her on a train to Manhattan.
-Though she has long been declared dead, her family still hopes to get justice.
+It is fast approaching four decades since Kathleen went missing, yet the mystery behind her disappearance is yet to be solved.
+She was last seen on the 31st of January 1982 when her husband put her on a train to Manhattan.
 Read on to get the full details of the circumstances surrounding her death.

 Kathleen McCormack’s Life With Robert Durst